bikash-bhoi/EIP4/README.md

 ### 1.Convolution

-In Computer Vision, Convolution is used to extract important feature of a dataset using dot products two matrices ,the kernel and a portion of the input dataset.
+In Computer Vision, Convolution is used to extract important feature of a dataset by sliding a kernel over the input set and the dot product of the kernel and overlapped region is stored into the output.